- Car Reviews

 What is it?

-Boo, hiss etc etc. However, flip that and think of it this way – Lexus has somehow managed, in 2019, to get a 5.0-litre naturally-aspirated V8 petrol engine on sale, jumping through increasingly fire-tinged rings to keep its mini-muscle car on sale.
+Feels cruel to kick off a review of a Japanese performance coupe by noting that it’s down on power, but flip that and think of it this way – Lexus has somehow managed, in 2023, to keep a 5.0-litre naturally aspirated V8 petrol engine on sale, jumping through increasingly fire-tinged rings to keep its mini-muscle car on sale.
 Bravo.

 The RC F then, trades on its nuance: a naturally-aspirated V8 in a world of forced induction, and a proudly Japanese identity and approach to everything – from the styling to user interface – in the face of what some might call homogeneity.